What Is An Australian Shepherd?

 You might think an Australian Shepard would need a home with a huge backyard, but they can adapt to any environment as long as their family gives them a couple hours of hearty exercise every day.

-That can be as simple as playing fetch, with a ball, up and down the set of stairs to your homes basement.
+That can be as simple as playing fetch, with a ball, up and down a set of stairs.

 Australian Shepherds are bred to work with people.